-North Epping Rangers Sports Club has been running since 1963, and has over 1,000 registered players ranging in age from 4 to 70 years.
+North Epping Rangers Sports Club has been running since 1963, and has over 1,000 registered members ranging in age from 4 to over 70 years.
 NER is an inclusive family focused community club – an integral part of the North Epping community lifestyle and culture.
 NER offers opportunities in Football, Netball and Tennis.